rhmk/ansible-cli-container/examples/README.md

 Displays the current configuration of the ansible Command (i.e. runs `ansible-config dump` in the configured runtime)

 ### subcommand `doc`
-executes `ansible-doc` in the configured run-time environment
+executes `ansible-doc` in the configured run-time environment.
+With out `-m stdout` the UI is started and you can browse and scroll through the documentation

 ### subcommand `run`

- executes `ansible-playbook` in the configured run-time environment
+executes `ansible-playbook` in the configured run-time environment.
+Command-line options of `ansible-playbook` such as -i, -e, -k etc. can be added

+If run in the UI you can browse through the output.
+If you add `-m stdout` the output is identical to running `ansible-playbook` from the command line.